tbxiao/chauff.github.io/index.md

 ```

 ## Organizational duties and activities
+- Guest editor of the special issue *Search as Learning* in Springer's [Information Retrieval Journal](http://link.springer.com/journal/10791)
+- Co-organizer of a Dagstuhl seminar on *Search as Learning* to be held in March 2017
 - Member of the 2016 Steering Committee [ICT with Industry workshop](http://www.nwo.nl/over-nwo/organisatie/nwo-onderdelen/ew/bijeenkomsten/ict+with+industry+workshop), organised by NWO and STW
 - Co-organizer of the [Search as Learning workshop](http://chauff.github.io/sal2016/) at SIGIR 2016
 - Demo co-chair of [ECIR 2016](http://ecir2016.dei.unipd.it/)